 If the bitmap images that you have imported look blurry or slightly pixelated, follow the steps below to clean-up the image.
+These steps effect the quality of the preview in Camera view, but have no effect on the final render.

-- 1. In the Camera view, double-click on the bitmap image to enter its Symbol if the image is encapsulated or simply select the bitmap image layer in the Timeline if it isn't. - 2.
-In the top menu, select View > Bitmap Image Quality or use the keyboard shortcut [Ctrl]+[Q] (Windows) or [Alt]+[Q] (Mac OS X). - 3.
+- 1. In the Camera view, double-click on the bitmap image to enter its Symbol if the image is encapsulated or simply select the bitmap image layer in the Timeline if it isn't. - In the top menu, select View > Bitmap Image Quality or use the keyboard shortcut [Ctrl]+[Q] (Windows) or [Alt]+[Q] (Mac OS X). - 3.
 The Bitmap Image Quality dialog box opens.

 - 4. Click and drag the Bitmap Image Quality slider to the right to improve the quality. - 5.
-Click on the OK button. - 6.
-If you are inside a Symbol, go to the top of the Camera View and click on "Top" to exit the Symbol and return to your scene.
+Click on the OK button.

+6. If you are inside a Symbol, go to the top of the Camera View and click on "Top" to exit the Symbol and return to your scene.